GoddessDianaPub/used-commands/README.md

 # used-commands
-These are used commands for: git, docker, linux, terraform, ansible, aws
+These are used commands for i used during studying DevOps: git, docker, linux, terraform, ansible, aws etc